20 Apr How to Make Your Social Media Visuals Marketing Better with Images?

 - Reusable Images in Google’s repository

 Despite the fact that they are free, you might be asked to credit the photographer or digital artist who creates the image.
-So read the instructions carefully and check if any attribution is required, so not to infringe anybody’s copyright.
+So read the instructions carefully and check if any attribution is required, so as not to infringe anybody’s copyright.

-Paying for images
+Paying for Images

 If you are looking for professionally taken/created images, or if you need a high number of them, you might have to consider a paid stock images service instead.
 There are many online companies offering great options for you, such as: